🏠 About Now Archive Tags RSS

 Emacs needs external programs for some of its functionality.
 Below is a table that shows useful programs I use on Windows to get the functionality I need or want from Emacs.
 More details can be found in the relevant sections below.

-chocolatey For installation of (free) software https://chocolatey.org/install Use Individual install.
+chocolatey Package manager https://chocolatey.org/install Use Individual install.

-Hack Free programming font I use as default. https://github.com/source-foundry/Hack-windows-installer
+Hack Free programming font https://github.com/source-foundry/Hack-windows-installer

-imagemagick For showing pictures Chocolatey
+imagemagick For showing pictures Install with Chocolatey

-mupdf Opens PDFs in doc-view-mode Chocolatey
+mupdf PDFs in doc-view-mode Install with Chocolatey

-unoconv Opens MS365 and ODF in doc-view-mode https://www.libreoffice.org/download/download-libreoffice/
+unoconv MS365 & ODF in doc-view-mode https://www.libreoffice.org/download/download-libreoffice/

-hunspell Spell checking program. https://sourceforge.net/projects/ezwinports/hunspell-1.3.2-3-w32.bin.zip/download
+hunspell Spell checking program https://sourceforge.net/projects/ezwinports/hunspell-1.3.2-3-w32.bin.zip/download

 Setup of environment variables

 Emacs looks for a .emacs.d directory or a .config/emacs/ directory or a .emacs file in $HOME.
-To set $HOME, press the Windows key, write environment and you should see the Edit Environment Variables program (Rediger systemmiljøvariabler if you use Norwegian Bokmål).
+To set $HOME, press the Windows key, write environment and you should see the Edit Environment Variables program (Rediger systemmiljÞvariabler if you use Norwegian BokmÄl).
 Set the User variables for HOME to wherever you want it.
 I also found that it was useful for git to set LANG and LC_ALL since git and other programs compiled with MSYS2 respects the text encoding from those.
 I did this as part of my trial and error process to find ways around git's default conversion of text encoding and line endings, but I am not certain it is necessary after setting the system locale to UTF-8 and/or setting Git Bash's text encoding in the GUI (see the dealing with text-encoding section for more on this).

 windowsenv.jpg